Steven W. Jochums

 Steven became the Primary Designated Engineer for UL 1703 – Photovoltaic Modules and Panels, from 1997 until 2003.
 During this time, Steven served as a U.S. delegate for IEC Technical Committee 82 (Photovoltaics), Working Group 2, which worked to create and maintain the IEC standards on PV equipment.
 Steven also served as a U.S. Technical Advisory Group (TAG) representative to the IEC, the IEEE and ANSI.

-Steve was presented the UL GM’s Award in 2005 for helping to provide specialized testing for UL PV clients in Northbrook.
-He attended numerous UL University provided training courses, as well as serving as an instructor to UL University, conducting training sessions for new Photovoltaic Product Engineers from 2007 to 2009.
-He served as Senior Regional Lead Reviewer for photovoltaic products and helped provide training for UL engineers from seven different countries, to help UL provide more localized service to the PV industry worldwide.
+Steve was presented the UL General Manager’s Award in 2005 for helping to provide specialized testing for UL's PV clients in Northbrook.
+He attended numerous UL University training courses, as well as served as an instructor to UL University, conducting training sessions for new Photovoltaic Product Engineers from 2007 to 2009.
+He served as Senior Regional Lead Reviewer for Photovoltaic Products and helped provide training for UL engineers from seven different countries, to help UL provide localized service to the global PV industry.

 Steve holds a Bachelor’s Degree in Electrical Engineering Technologies from Bradley University and is a Professional Engineer-In-Training in the State of Wisconsin.
 Steve also holds an Associate’s Degree in General Education from Illinois Central College.